Erste Bank ExtraVALUE Art Award 2022

 The Erste Bank ExtraVALUE Art Award 2022

-The prize was presented for the first time in cooperation with the Austrian Cultural Forum Belgrade and carried out by its partner SULUV, a gallery based in Novi Sad, the European Capital of Culture 2022.
+In 2022, the prize was presented in cooperation with the Austrian Cultural Forum Belgrade and carried out by its partner SULUV, a gallery based in Novi Sad, the European Capital of Culture 2022.

-In addition to a solo exhibition at das weisse haus (September 21 – October 30) and at SULUV (November 21 – December 02), the award carries with it a one-month residency in Novi Sad, as a source of inspiration and to expand one’s own network.
+In addition to a solo exhibition at das weisse haus and at SULUV, the award carries with it a one-month residency in Novi Sad, as a source of inspiration and to expand one’s own network.

 Dedicated to artists who have been included in the program of Kunstverein das weisse haus, the prize was presented again in a two-stage competition.